aseprite/aseprite/CONTRIBUTING.md

+# Code of Conduct

+We have a [code of conduct](CODE_OF_CONDUCT.md) that we all must read.
+Be polite to everyone.
+If you are not in your best day, take a deep breath and try again.
+Smile ^_^

+# New Issues

+Before you submit an issue:

+* Search in the current [list of issues](https://github.com/aseprite/aseprite/issues).
+* If the issue already exists, you can click the `Subscribe` button to get notifications.

+Before you submit an issue about a **compilation problem**, check the following items:

+* See how to get the source code correctly in the [INSTALL](INSTALL.md) guide.
+* Check if you are using the latest repository clone.
+* Remember that we use submodules, so you need to initialize and update them.
+* Remember that might be some [pull requests](https://github.com/aseprite/aseprite/pulls) being reviewed to fix your same problem.
+* If you are compiling on Mac OS X or on Linux, be patient, we don't compile on those platforms regularly.

 # Contributing

-You can contribute to Aseprite in several ways.
-One of the easiest ways is writting articles, blog posts, recording video tutorials, [creating pixel art](http://aseprite.deviantart.com/), or showing your love to Aseprite e.g. naming Aseprite in your website and linking it to http://www.aseprite.org/, following
+One of the easiest ways to contribute is writting articles, blog posts, recording video tutorials,
+[creating pixel art](http://aseprite.deviantart.com/), or showing your love to Aseprite e.g. naming Aseprite in your website and linking it to http://www.aseprite.org/, following